lingeringcode/narrator/README.md

 ## Summarizer Functions

-* ```hashtag_summarizer```: Counts hashtag use: optionally as temporally distributed or as totals per hashtag.
-You can also specify sorting preferences.
+* ```hashtag_summarizer```: Counts hashtag use and optionally as temporally distributed.
     - Args:
+        - search_option: String.
+Either 'hashtags' or' tweets_and_hashtags'.
+The second
+            option searches for hashtags in the hashtag column and keywords in the tweet column.
+For example, you search for someone's name in the corpus that isn't always represented as a hashtag.
+        - keyword_list= List.
+A list of keywords of which you search within the tweet column.
         - df_corpus= DataFrame of tweet corpus
         - hash_col= String value of the DataFrame column name for hashtags.
+        - tweet_col= String value of the DataFrame column name for tweets.
+        - sum_option= String.
+Current options for sampling include the following:
+            - 'sum_all_hash': Sum of all hashtags across entire corpus
+            - 'sum_group_hash': Sum of a group of hashtags (List) across entire corpus
+            - 'sum_single_hash': Sum of a single hashtag (String) across entire corpus
+            - 'single_hash_per_day': Sum of single hashtag per Day in provided range
+            - 'group_hash_per_day': Sum of group of hashtags per Day in provided range
+        - single_hash= String of single hashtag to isolate.
+        - hash_list= List of hashtags to isolate.
+        - time_agg_type= If sum by group temporally, define its temporal aggregation:
+            - 'day': Aggregate time per Day
+            - 'period': Aggregate time per period
         - date_col= String value of the DataFrame column name for the dates in xx-xx-xxxx format.
-        - single_date_counter= Boolean.
-If True, build sums per day for single hashtag.
-If False, overall sum.
-        - group_date_counter= Boolean.
-If True, build sums per day for grouping of hashtags.
-        - sorted= Boolean.
+        - sort_check= Boolean.
 If True, sort sums per day.
-If False, maintain temporal order.
+        - sort_date_check= Boolean.
+If True, sort by dates.
         - sort_type= Boolean.
 If True, descending order.
 If False, ascending order.
+        - output_type= String.
+OPtions for particular Dataframe output
+            - d3js= DF in a format conduive for small multiples chart in D3.js
+            - python= DF in a format conduive for small multiples chart in python's matplot
     - Return: Depending on option, a sample as a List of Tuples or Dict of grouped samples
 * ```get_sample_size```: Helper function for summarizer functions.
+If sample=True,
-If sample=True, then sample sent here and returned to the summarizer for output.
+    then sample sent here and returned to the summarizer for output.
     - Args:
         - sort_check= Boolean.
 If True, sort the corpus.
-If False, leave in temporal order.
+        - sort_date_check= Boolean.
+If True, sort corpus based on dates.
         - df= DataFrame of corpus.
         - ss= Integer of sample size to output.
         - sample_check= Boolean.
 If True, use ss value.
 If False, use full corpus.